Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 - For more information about changelogs, see the [create changelog documentation](#62-create-changelog).

 ### 6.5: Build Pack
+This workflow builds the pack, without having to worry about setting environment variables.
+Useful to build a 'cutting edge release'.
+Usually just used as a step in other workflows.

+This workflow does not run automatically.

+This workflow uploads all three built zips (client, server & lang) as an artifact.

+When run, the options are (excluding the [branch selection](#activating-the-workflow-on-another-branch) available to all workflows):

 ### 6.6: Create Release Commit & Changelog